vitejs/vite/docs/guide/migration.md

 Vite 6 also introduces a new default value for `json.stringify` which is `'auto'`, which will only stringify large JSON files.
 To disable this behavior, set `json.stringify: false`.

+### Sass now uses modern API by default

+In Vite 5, the legacy API was used by default for Sass.
+Vite 5.4 added support for the modern API.

+From Vite 6, the modern API is used by default for Sass.
+If you wish to still use the legacy API, you can set [`css.preprocessorOptions.sass.api: 'legacy'` / `css.preprocessorOptions.scss.api: 'legacy'`](/config/shared-options#css-preprocessoroptions).
+But note that the legacy API support will be removed in Vite 7.

+To migrate to the modern API, see [the Sass documentation](https://sass-lang.com/documentation/breaking-changes/legacy-js-api/).

 ## Advanced

 There are other breaking changes which only affect few users.